Arena-Rosnav/.github/docs/user_guides/task_modes/rviz_ui.md

 The following tools are changed:

-- 2D Pose Estimate: Teleports the robot to the clicked position on the map.
+- `2D Pose Estimate`: Teleports the robot to the clicked position on the map.

-- 2D Nav Goal: Set a new goal for the robot's navigation.
+- `2D Nav Goal`: Set a new goal for the robot's navigation.

-- Public Point: Manual reset.
+- `Publish Point`: Manual reset.